saeyslab/multinichenetr/README.md

-cell-type specific expression in addition to ligand activity); 2) is more suited to tackle complex experimental designs such as those with multiple samples and conditions, and multiple receiver cell types of interest; 3) enables incorporation of complementary data types for prioritization of cell-cell interactions (e.g., proteomics).
+cell-type specific expression in addition to ligand activity); 2) is more suited to tackle complex experimental designs such as those with multiple samples and conditions, and multiple receiver cell types of interest; and 3) enables incorporation of complementary data types for prioritization of cell-cell interactions (e.g., proteomics).

 <br><br> ![](vignettes/overview_figure.png) <br><br>